 8. Business Finances for Men: In order to avoid conflict over whether they are being truthful and forthcoming about their income and business assets, men need to be able to produce the relevant financial documents, especially if they are self-employed.
 The tighter the husband’s financials are””Profit and Loss statements, as well as bank account statements””the more transparent their business assets will be so that the wife and her attorney can understand exactly what income and assets are available and what the husband’s financial obligations are.
 Many times, a great deal of money is wasted during a divorce in search of “hidden” assets that don’t actually exist.

 9. Personal Finances for Men: In many marriages, it is the wife who handles the family’s day-to-day finances.
 Usually this is a matter of convenience for both spouses, but when divorce enters the picture, the husband may find that he is at a disadvantage when it comes to locating all the family assets (and the debts).
 For this reason, men need to gather as much information as possible””as early in the divorce process as possible””so that they can take steps to protect their assets and their credit.

 10. Making the Case for Fatherhood: Sometimes men must fight for their parental rights.
-Negotiating child custody and visitation rights is not always easy, even though Colorado law treats both parents as equals in regard to parenting.
-Because of age-old societal prejudices against fatherhood, though, men need to take concrete steps to prove that they are committed, loving, responsible parents.
-The best way to do this is with documentation, so start keeping a Father’s Diary that includes the time you spend with your kids””how long, what you do, what you talk about.
-Look at your calendar over the past year and fill in dates and times that you have already spent with your children””or go back further if you wish””but the main thing is get it down in writing.
+Negotiating child custody and visitation rights is not always easy, even though Colorado divorce law treats both parents as equals in regard to parenting.
+Whether right or wrong, in a court of law, men need to take concrete and proactive steps to prove that they are committed, loving, responsible parents.
+The best way to do this is with documentation and a competent Denver divorce attorney.
+Start keeping a Father’s Diary that includes the time you spend with your kids, how long, what you do, and what you talk about.
+Look at your calendar over the past year and fill in dates and times that you have already spent with your children, or go back further if you wish, but the objective is get it down in writing.
 It can make a big difference in a custody fight and be well worth your time.